 \section{Summary and discussions}

 We have proposed a simple model of the acoustic black hole.
 Unlike many conventional models which make use of a pressure difference, our model avails itself of the gravitational potential to create a transonic flow.
 The main advantage of our model is that we can solve the Euler equations analytically.
 In particular, we have found an exact solution to the equations for a given height function in the monatomic case of $\gamma=5/3$.
-Under the near-sonic approximation, we obtain two wave solutions in the toroidal tube and infinite tube setups: one describes a wave propagating in the same direction as the background flow, and the other the backward going one.
+Under the near-sonic approximation, we obtain two wave solutions in the toroidal tube and infinite tube setups: One describes a wave propagating in the same direction as the background flow, and the other the backward going one.
 One can see from the backward wave solution that there are two sonic horizons, black and white hole horizons, in our periodic transonic flow model.

 Of course, there are some shortcomings in our model.
 The toroidal bending of the tube causes the centrifugal force on the fluid, whose effect is ignored in the analysis.
 The inertia force for a fluid element per unit mass is estimated as $\hat{c}_\mathrm{s}^2/R$ where $\hat{c}_\mathrm{s}$ is the sonic velocity and $R$ is the curvature radius of the bending tube.
-Since we have $ 10^2 \lesssim \hat{c}_\mathrm{s} \lesssim 10^3~\rm{m/s}$ for ordinary fluids, this rather dominate over the gravitational acceleration $g \sim 10~\rm{m/s^2}$ in the laboratory experiment.
+Since we have $ 10^2 \lesssim \hat{c}_\mathrm{s} \lesssim 10^3~\rm{m/s}$ for ordinary fluids, this rather dominates over the gravitational acceleration $g \sim 10~\rm{m/s^2}$ in the laboratory experiment.